This post is sponsored by Greenwood Nursery. All thoughts and words are my own.

 Not All Milkweed is Created Equal

 The next step, of course, is to plant milkweed in your garden.
-More importantly, try to plant native milkweed.
+More importantly, try to plant native milkweed for the monarchs.

 OE is found in all species of milkweed, but isn’t a problem with natives because the leaves are only desirable to caterpillars in the early stages of growth.
 Once the plant goes dormant in winter and loses its leaves, OE is no longer a threat.
 But with tropical milkweed, the leaves stay viable all winter long and make it more likely that a caterpillar will become infected.